npr-nlp/npr-nlp-project/README.md

-The files required to reproduce are availabe at: https://www.kaggle.com/shuyangli94/interview-npr-media-dialog-transcripts The only files used in this study were "utterrances.csv", and "episodes.csv".
+The files required to reproduce are availabe at: https://www.kaggle.com/shuyangli94/interview-npr-media-dialog-transcripts The only files used in this study were "utterrances.csv", and "episodes.csv", which we downloaded on 2/2/22.

 As an alternative, considering the huge size of the files involved, a copy of the final .csv resulting from all wrangling can be downloaded at https://drive.google.com/file/d/1RANtH1IS5iDmlUOigKMMG8EQOgh6dkNp/view?usp=sharing.